FOGProject/fog-docs/README.md

 The latest version will be available at https://docs.fogproject.org/

-The documentation is written in restructured text and built with sphinx to
+The documentation is written in restructured text and built with sphinx

 ## Building locally